-On June 28, 2010, KGHM Ajax Mining Inc. ("KGHM Ajax") was incorporated.
-KGHM Ajax is focused on the exploration and development of the Ajax copper-gold project located near Kamloops, British Columbia (the "Ajax Project").
-On June 29, 2010, pursuant to an investment agreement dated May 4, 2010 between Abacus and KGHM Polska Miedz S.A. ("KGHM"), Abacus transferred all of its mineral interests in the Ajax Project, with a fair value of \$37,429,581 (US\$35,549,020), to KGHM Ajax in exchange for 4,900 common shares of KGHM Ajax.
+On June 28, 2010, KGHM Ajax Mining Inc. ("KGHM Ajax") was incorporated to develop the Ajax copper-gold project (the "Ajax Project").
+On June 29, 2010, pursuant to an investment agreement dated May 4, 2010 between Abacus and KGHM Polska Miedz S.A. ("KGHM"), Abacus transferred all of its mineral interests in the Ajax Project, with a fair value of \$37,429,581 (US\$35,549,020), to KGHM Ajax in exchange for 4,900 common shares of KGHM

+Ajax.
 On October 12, 2010, Abacus, KGHM and KGHM Ajax entered into the Definitive Joint Venture Shareholders' Agreement (the "Joint Venture Agreement").
 Pursuant to the Joint Venture Agreement, KGHM subscribed for 5,100 common shares of KGHM Ajax, which represented a 51% interest for \$37,392,200 (US\$37,000,000); these funds were used by KGHM Ajax to fund exploration and evaluation activities during 2010 and 2011 required to produce the bankable feasibility study ("BFS").

 Additionally, KGHM had the option to acquire an additional 29% interest in KGHM Ajax (for a total interest of 80%) for a maximum of US\$35,000,000.
 On April 2, 2012, KGHM exercised its option to acquire an additional 29% of KGHM Ajax, thereby increasing its ownership in KGHM Ajax to 80%.
-The Joint Venture Agreement includes provisions allowing Abacus to fund its share of cash calls from the Ajax project through to production using loans from KGHM.
+The Joint Venture Agreement includes provisions that prevent Abacus from being diluted below 20%.
+It also allows Abacus to fund its share of cash calls from the Ajax project through to production using loans from KGHM.
 Such loans will be repaid from Abacus's share of future revenues from the joint venture.

-Activity at Ajax from September 1, 2012:
+Work Programs Undertaken by KGHMI and KGHM Ajax: